 USG contracts are governed generally by the Federal Acquisition Regulation ("FAR").
 The FAR is the set of regulations that governs how the USG buys goods and services.
-It includes the government's standard contract clauses and prescribes when those clauses must be included in contracts, based on what is being purchased (e.g., supplies or services), and the type of contract (firm fixed price, time and materials, etc. (see FAQ 5)).
+It includes the government's standard contract clauses and prescribes when those clauses must be included in contracts, based on what is being purchased (e.g., supplies or services), and the type of contract (firm fixed price, time and materials, etc. (see FAQ 5, below)).
 When purchasing "commercial items" as defined by the FAR (generally, products and services that are offered for sale to the general public), such as industrial masks, the USG is able to engage in a streamlined contracting process that is designed to reflect commercial sector contract terms and that includes a limited number of FAR clauses in the contract.
-However, even "commercial item" government contracts include clauses that are not generally found in commercial sector contracts, such as a clause giving the USG the right to terminate the contract for its convenience, or requiring that the products provided to the USG meet certain domestic preference requirements (see FAQ 8), among others.
-In addition, certain common commercial sector clauses contained in typical Terms and Conditions may not be accepted by the USG, such as automatic renewals, arbitration clauses, clauses requiring the USG to indemnify the contractor, or clauses allowing the contractor to terminate the contract.